soroush/graphicsmagick/www/FAQ.rst

 ----------------------------

-GraphicsMagick is sophisticated image handling software supporting perhaps a hundred formats, and hundreds of subformats, yet it needs to be able to apply image processing algorithms in a consistent way, and save to many output formats.
+GraphicsMagick is sophisticated image handling software supporting over a hundred formats, and hundreds of subformats, yet it needs to be able to apply image processing algorithms in a consistent way, and save to many output formats.
 Some image types are radically different from others.
 Due to this, GraphicsMagick normalizes images it reads